MarinerQ/marinerq.github.io/_pages/publications.md

 ### 2022
 * **Qian Hu**, John Veitch, *Assessing the model waveform accuracy of gravitational waves*.
 Accepted by PRD.
     * Evaluating GW waveform accuracy by looking into difference between two waveform models.
 It's free from the unknown true waveform or numerical relativity simulations.
-    * Applied to GTWC posterior samples to evaluate waveform model accuracy: with current detector sensitivity we can make loud detections in which waveform models are not accurate enough.
+    * Applied to GWTC posterior samples to evaluate waveform model accuracy: with current detector sensitivity we can make loud detections in which waveform models are not accurate enough.
 This may have some impacts on parameter estimation.
     * Applied to simulations: high spin, low mass ratio and edge-on inclination are the "bad" regions in the parameter space.
     * [arXiv:2205.08448](https://arxiv.org/abs/2205.08448) and [LIGO-P2200107](https://dcc.ligo.org/P2200107).